 Dorset Growth Deal project dashboard

 Click on the image below to download the Dorset Growth Deal project dashboard

 Achievements to date

-For further Dorset LEP Achievements, see our Reporting page.
+For further Dorset LEP Achievements see our Annual Report on our reporting page.